aneldev/dynadux/README.md

 # That's all

-The logic of Dynadux is depicted in the text above.
+The logic of Dynadux depicted in the text above.

 There is nothing more.
-Simple and portable use your imagination and create Business Stores.
+Portable and straightforward, use your imagination and create Business Stores.

 <a name="architecture"/>

 # Dynadux's Architecture

-**Dynadux is a very simple library.** Technically the Dynadux is only an
+**Dynadux is an elementary library.** Technically the Dynadux is only an

 `Object.assign({}, state, middleware.before(), reducer(), middleware.after())`

-and nothing else!
-Since is small and simple we can use it in the architecture of Business Stores.
+And nothing else!
+Since it is small and straightforward, we can use it in the architecture of Business Stores.

 <a name="api"/>

 # API

-Learn the api to master the Dynadux.
+Learn the API to master the Dynadux.

 - [Create store](./doc/CreateStore.md)
 - [Reducers](./doc/Reducers.md)